- Reference Number: HEY-026/2018

 Recovery from a major operation involving the digestive organs is not fast.
 It can take months for the digestive system to adapt after surgery, although some patients do recover quicker than others.
 A physiotherapist will teach you important coughing and breathing exercises, which you will be encouraged to do after your operation.
 These exercises will help your lungs re-expand and prevent serious chest infections.
 They will also advise you regarding mobility, which will help prevent the formation of clots in your leg.

 Your food and drink intake will be closely monitored by a dietitian and advice will be given to help you eat well.
 Your feeding tube (jejunostomy tube) to maintain calorie intake may still be in place at this point.
 This may continue for 2 – 4 weeks after discharge.
-You and your family will receive training in this and a district nurse will be arranged before discharge to support you at home.
+You and your family will receive training in this and a district nurse will be arranged before discharge to support you at home if needed.

 During this recovery period you will have regular visits from your clinical nurse specialist.
 This is to ensure you and your family continue to have their support and to provide further discharge information in the form of “A Guide to Life After Oesophageal Surgery” produced by the Oesophageal Patients Association.